 Basically, the Xiaomi Mi 8 photo app offers 12 color filters and 2 grey ones.
 The 5th option represents photo settings (Pic.
 4).

 At this stage focus on the Settings option in the top left corner (Pic.
 5), where you can find all preferences, ready to adjust for your needs (Pic.
 6).

 Let’s take a look at the options at the bottom of the screen, where you have a few main options to choose from.
 Firstly, leave the video options, because they will be described in the next article.
 Secondly have a look at the main photo options, as I said before.
 The user has a few ways to take a good picture of the Xiaomi Mi 8 smartphone.
 There are Photo, Portrait, Square, Panorama, and Manual (Pic.
 7).

 Now I would like to come through each option, showing you all the details of the Xiaomi Mi 8 6GB 128GB (Global version) photo features.

 A simple photo (Photo mode) taken by Xiaomi Mi 8 smartphone looks like this below (Pic.
 8).

-Returning to filter selection, as shown in the pic.
+Returning to filter selection, as shown in pic.
 4 and also pic.
-11 the option is available for normal photo mode, Square and Manual modes in every single setting.
+11 the option is available for normal photo mode, Square, and Manual modes in every single setting.
 As I wrote above there are 12 colored filters and 2 greys for these 3 modes.